449 Hamburga: Proposed spacecraft visit

 In the 1980s and 1990s, NASA considered a spacecraft mission to the asteroid.
 The mission plan called for a launch in 1995 and a flyby of Hamburga in early 1998.
 The McDonald's chain of restaurants expressed an interest in sponsoring the mission, due to the accidental similarity of the asteroid's name to the food item "hamburger", which was discussed in exploratory meetings between themselves and NASA.

 In August 1988 in the United States' city of Baltimore, P. Weissman addressed the International Astronomical Union on a mission to this asteroid (449), a mission which also include a rendezvous with Comet Kopf.
 See Comet Rendezvous Asteroid Flyby for more on the mission to the comet.
 This mission can also be compared to Rosetta, which successfully flew by two minor planets and orbited a Comet during its approach to the Sun in the early 21st century.
 P. Weissman later worked on the Rosetta mission.

 Study

-It was predicted that 449 occulted the star HIP 1424 in July 2013.
+It was predicted that 449 Hamburga occulted the star HIP 1424 in July 2013.
 Stellar occultations can allow a chord to be calculated.

 An asteroid occultation was predicted for 18 Oct 2018 with the magnitude 12 star UCAC4-557-042266.

 449 Hamburga has been observed to occult 15 stars between 1998 and 2023.